-If a student's absence is excused, he/she will be permitted to make up any missed work, including homework and tests.
+Students with excused absences will be permitted to make up any missed work, including homework and tests.
 The student will be permitted the same number of days as he/she was absent to turn in the make-up work.
-The exception to this rule is if a student is working on a ten (10) day or more project, the project will be due on the date it was scheduled to be turned in.
+The exception to this rule is if a student is working on a ten (10) day or more project, the project will be due on the date it was due.
 The student is responsible for obtaining assignments from his/her teachers.
-Students who are unexcused from school will be allowed to make up missed work up to one (1) day for fifty (50%) credit.
+Students with unexcused absences are expected to make up work.
+Students will be permitted the same number of days they were absent to turn in the make-up work.
+Make-up work for unexcused absences will be counted at 50% credit (disciplinary consequences for the truancy will be handled by building administration).
 If an absence is excused and pre-arranged (vacation), a student must obtain homework prior to missing school and turn it in on the day he/she returns.
-Assignments that are late can be turned in within 24 hours for half-credit.
-Anything past the one day time frame shall be a zero.